Prior Authorization Medical - All Products

 Buckeye Health Plan has Reduced Prior Authorization Requirements

-In response to your feedback, Buckeye has removed 25 services from our prior authorization list effective March 31, 2021.
+In response to your feedback, we have removed 22 services from our prior authorization list effective March 31, 2021.
 View the full list (PDF) and review our Medicaid PA Quick Reference Guide for more information on prior authorization and important contacts.